schollz/spotifydownload/README.md

 <p align="center">Automatically download your Spotify playlists.</p>

-*spotifydownload* is an [open-source](https://github.com/schollz/spotifydownload) tool that makes it easy to download your Spotify playlists.
-It works by using a Bearer token to get the playlist from Spotify and then uses [getsong](https://github.com/schollz/getsong) to find the corect song and download it and convert it to an mp3.
+*spotifydownload* is an [open-source](https://github.com/schollz/spotifydownload) tool that makes it easy to download your Spotify playlists, using [getsong](https://github.com/schollz/getsong) to find the corect song and download it and convert it to an mp3.

 # Install